 Sleeping system is a great phrase that we learned from the guys over at REI.com.
 It refers to all the items you carry to ensure you can sleep comfortably.
 Sleeping system, like many camping terms, comes from the backpacking communities.
 A typical sleep system will include:

 - Ground cover/support: Sleeping pad, air mattresses, cots, tarps

 Most campers, including family campers, equate sleeping bags with camping.
 That shouldn’t be too surprising.
 Most of us got started in camping as scouts, or in my case, with the military.
 For them, the sleeping bag was the only option.

 I have always hated sleeping bags.
 I find them too confining.
 It’s like being in a straight jacket.
 I am a side sleeper too.
 That means I like to be able to roll over frequently when in bed.
-With sleeping bags, being free to move can be difficult.
+With most sleeping bags, rolling over means rolling the whole sleeping bag.
+Being free to move can be difficult.

 In reality, you can use anything you like to cover you and to keep you warm while camping.
 In another article, we look in some detail at “Is a Blanket a Good Alternative to a Sleeping Bag When Camping?”.
 Not surprisingly, the answer was a resounding “yes”.

 In warm environments you might want to dispense with warm coverings at all.
 A simple sheet may be all that is required, and even then, mostly to preserve modesty.
 We really prefer multi-room tents for family camping 😊

 Sleeping bags remain a viable option for family camping.
 However, there is little point in looking for a top of the range, high thermal insulation, ultra-lightweight sleeping bag.
 You will be better served by a rectangular sleeping bag with an all round zip.